microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 ```

 The first step is to simply check if the decl is inside a cbuffer or tbuffer
-block, or if it is in the global scope.
-If the decl is in the global scope,
+block.
+If it isn't, and it has a numeric type, set the `default_globals` flag,
-set the `default_globals` flag.
-If the decl is in a class or struct, it is a
+because the value is bound to be placed in the `$Globals` buffer.
+If the decl is
-member declaration, and register annotations aren't allowed here, so we must
+in a class or struct, it is a member declaration, and register annotations aren't
-set the `is_member` flag.
+allowed here, so we must set the `is_member` flag.

 Next, determine if the decl is a `cbuffer` or `tbuffer`.
 These are special in that they have
-their own decl class type, `HLSLBufferDecl`, so to determine if the Decl is a `HLSLBufferDecl`,
+their own decl class type, `HLSLBufferDecl`.
+To determine if the Decl is a `HLSLBufferDecl`,
 the compiler dynamically casts the Decl to an `HLSLBufferDecl`, and then if it succeeds,
 checks isCBuffer().
 If true, the Decl is a cbuffer, otherwise it is a tbuffer.
 In either case,
 we know the decl is a `resource` and can infer the resource class (`cbv` or `srv`